Carlos Lehnebach

 Carlos Adolfo Lehnebach is a New Zealand botanist.
 He is employed as a botany curator at the Museum of New Zealand Te Papa Tongarewa.
+Lehnebach has a master's degree and a PhD from Massey University.

 Lehnebach studies New Zealand orchids.
 As of January 2018, he has described seven new species of orchid and two species of forget-me-not (Myosotis) indigenous to New Zealand.

 Career

 Carlos Lehnebach has described multiple new plant species in the Orchidaceae and Boraginaceae.
 These include the following: